Sku-111/mw19-gsc-dump/README.md

-# mw19-gsc-dump
+# MW19 GSC Dump
- IW8 gsc dump
+This gsc dump is from an MW19 1.63.3.12428344 bnet build.
+All strings are decrypted in this dump.

+(map script files are not included, only mp_frontend)